easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### MathGL

-MathGL is ...  a library for making high-quality scientific graphics under Linux and Windows;  a library for the fast data plotting and data processing of large data arrays;  a library for working in window and console modes and for easy embedding into other programs;  a library with large and growing set of graphics.
+MathGL is ...  a library for making high-quality scientific graphics under Linux and Windows;  a library for the fast data plotting and data processing of large data arrays;  a library for working in window and console modes and for simple embedding into other programs;  a library with large and growing set of graphics.

 *homepage*: <http://mathgl.sourceforge.net/doc_en/Main.html>